Akzestia/Akzestia/about/resume.md

 - 💻 [GitHub](https://github.com/Akzestia)

 ### ✅ Available for Hire
-I am currently seeking new opportunities in software development.
+I am currently seeking new opportunities in software engineering.
 Please feel free to reach out if you have a project or position that matches my skills and experience.

 ### Education
 - **Software Development Program** (3 years)